ub201617-alpha/orange3-network/README.md

     ![distance formula](http://shrani.si/f/b/wZ/1nJ6SWch/img1.png "distance formula")

-    Pair f and g are the paired taxa and u is the newly created node.
+    Item f and g are the paired items and u is the newly created node.
 The branches joining f and u and g and u , and their lengths, δ (f, u) and δ (g, u) are part of the tree which is gradually being created; they neither affect nor are affected by later neighbor-joining steps.

-4. For each pair was not considered in the previous step, we calculate the distance to the new node by the formula:
+4. For each item not considered in the previous step, we calculate the distance to the new node by the formula:

     ![distance to the new node](http://shrani.si/f/2W/KW/1HavHKL/img2.png "distance to the new node")